Madrid Gay Club Scene

 You can walk to Chueca easily from central Madrid.
 Entrance into the barrio of Chueca is easy from Gran Via, both Calle Horteleza and Calle de Fuercarral start from Gran Via, and stretch right through the heart of Chueca.
 As an area, Chueca is easy to walk around on foot, once you are there.

-You’ll also find lots of reasonably priced accommodation in the Chueca area, some of which caters especially for the gay community.
-Click here to read our guide to Madrid gay accommodation
+You'll also find lots of reasonably priced accommodation in the Chueca area, some of which caters especially for the gay community.
+See our page on Madrid gay accommodation

 Metro: La Latina (Green Line, L5) Plus 5 minutes walk.